regifronda/rock-paper-scissors/README.md

 -declare and call functions
 -how to make inputs case insensitive.
 -how to use prompt to get input from the user
+-add an event listener to buttons when clicked